wordofwarning/wordofwarning.org/current/2023-haphazard/programme/index.md

 <a href="https://instagram.com/plastercasttheatre" target="_blank">Insta plastercasttheatre</a> · <a href="https://twitter.com/PlasterCastThtr" target="_blank">@PlasterCastThtr</a>
 <hr>
-Puppetfingers · *Cheesy Moon*
+**Puppetfingers · *Cheesy Moon***

 Meet the Moon.
 She's silly, sassy, and made of cheese.<br>She's the headline act of the sky, dazzling 7.8 billion people every night, but she's about to be rudely interrupted by an unwelcome visitor.<br>"One small nibble for mouse, one giant bite for micekind."<br>Expect cheesy puns, object puppetry, clowning, and all round silliness in this show about fun and friendship.

 Puppetfingers is Amy Hegarty, an Irish artist based in Manchester.
 She is equally at home in front of a sewing machine, up a ladder with a glue gun, or dancing in a silly costume on the street.
 She has been a maker and performer for Manchester Day, The Lanterns at Chester Zoo, The Queen's Jubilee Parade.
-Above all she is passionate about creating accessible art for communities, and with communities.
+Above all she is passionate about creating accessible art for communities, and with communities.<br>Performer: Alison Whitehead

 <a href="https://puppetfingers.com" target="_blank">puppetfingers.com</a> · <a href="https://instagram.com/puppetfingers" target="_blank">Insta puppetfingers</a>
 <hr>
-Thomas Daniel Byrne · *Burger*
+**Thomas Daniel Byrne · *Burger***

 A burger comes to life inside a microwave and tells a tale of dreaming to become an opera singer, unfulfilled… Until now!<br>A 6-minute micro-puppet show for an audience of three — an intimate, lovely, silly experience that can be enjoyed by children and adults of all ages.